GriPet12/bike-rental-system/README.md

 - **Service Bike**: Responsible for managing bicycles, their status and availability.
 - **Service Location**: Displays the location of bicycles and tracks them in real time.
 - **Service Payment**: Manages payments, including calculating rental costs and processing transactions.
+- **Service UI**: A front-end framework for displaying the user interface and interacting with microservices.
 - **Kafka**: Mechanism for exchanging events between services.
-- **Vue.js**: A front-end framework for displaying the user interface and interacting with microservices.

 ## Technologies
 - Spring Boot 3.4.4